Aliases for TAX1BP3 Gene

 GeneCards Summary for TAX1BP3 Gene

 TAX1BP3 (Tax1 Binding Protein 3) is a Protein Coding gene.
 Diseases associated with TAX1BP3 include Cholesterol Embolism and Intracranial Embolism.
-Among its related pathways are Signaling by Rho GTPases and Cellular Transformation by HTLV1.
-GO annotations related to this gene include protein C-terminus binding and beta-catenin binding.
+Among its related pathways are RHO GTPases Activate Rhotekin and Rhophilins and Signaling by Rho GTPases.
+Gene Ontology (GO) annotations related to this gene include protein C-terminus binding and beta-catenin binding.

 UniProtKB/Swiss-Prot for TAX1BP3 Gene